abagames/joys-of-small-game-development-en/ideas/README.md

 - Balancing exhilaration and tension.
 - Seeking rules to elevate game tempo.
 - Presenting game settings or backstories to link the game and narrative.
-- Gradually trimming down the novelty.
+- Make the game easy to play by removing the novelty that confuses players.

 <br>